By Mark DeSorbo

-FEB.
-17–DARMSTADT, Germany–In a move that allows greater focus on core businesses of pharmaceuticals and chemicals, a top official at Merck KgaA says the sale of its cleanroom and contamination control product distribution business, VWR International, for $1.68 billion to a private equity firm will allow the maker of Zocor and Vioxx to be virtually debt free.
+DARMSTADT, Germany—In a move designed to allow greater focus on its core businesses of pharmaceuticals and chemicals, Merck KgaAa has sold its cleanroom and contamination-control product distribution business, VWR International, for $1.68 billion to a private equity firm.

-“This cash infusion will make Merck almost free of financial debt and give it the flexibility to expand is core businesses if opportunities should arise,” says Bernhard Scheuble, Merck’s chief executive officer.
+“This cash infusion will make Merck [maker of Zocor and Vioxx ] almost free of financial debt and give it the flexibility to expand is core businesses if opportunities should arise,” says Bernhard Scheuble, Merck's chief executive officer.

 As part of the agreement, VWR will continue to distribute Merck's laboratory products.
 Effective April 1, Merck will combine its Analytics & Reagents and Life Science Products divisions into a new Life Science & Analytics division.
 This division will enter into a long-term distribution agreement with VWR.